Startup & MVPBY RabIT software engineering · June 24, 2019

 Know what it costs to deliver your product (materials, rent, salaries, etc.) and to acquire customers who will pay to use that product (CAC – customer acquisition cost).
 All these costs have to be included in your pricing as well.
 While breaking even helps you consistently pay the bills, it won’t be enough to become a top player in your industry.
 Be sure that your costs are still reasonable to customers even after adding your profit margin.

 You can get really creative with your idea verification methods.
 Use every tool at your disposal to measure the buzz around your idea.
-Here are some examples that are accessible to everyone for little or no expense:
+These examples are accessible to everyone for little or no expense:

 - Google search